-With the silly season just around the corner, it's a good time to refresh on what entertainment costs are deductible for your business.
+With the silly season upon us, it's a good time to refresh on what entertainment costs are deductible for your business.
 If an entertainment cost is completely related to your business it can be 100% deductible.
 However, being "completely related" is not always easy to determine.
 Some entertainment costs do include a private element, in which case, this would make them only 50% deductible.
 So how do you decide?

 The IRD have listed some examples of 100% and 50% entertainment costs on their website which I have popped below.
 This is a great starting point to see if your entertainment costs match one of the examples.
 However, if you are ever unsure about an entertainment cost, you are welcome to get in contact to discuss further.
 Sometimes it's determined on a case by case basis, and subject to the industry you are in.

 100% deductible entertainment (per the IRD website):